pbamotra/website/content/blog/2020-05-19-creating-a-blazingly-fast-blog-without-js-or-gatsby/index.md

 It's still pretty good!
 But definitely not the buttery-smooth experience you'd expect from a modern website.

-## No service worker, no worries

-The idea of progressive web apps (or PWAs) excites many, and in theory they sound great.
-But there's a few caveats that might catch up to you when you least expect it.

-When service workers go wrong, they really go wrong.

-- a bad service worker ruins your life
-- if you decide to use `gatsby-plugin-offline` you'll need to end up using [`gatsby-plugin-remove-serviceworker`](https://www.npmjs.com/package/gatsby-plugin-remove-serviceworker)

-## Gatsby speed with static sites

-### Inline styles

-- inlining styles means you don't have to do another request
-- don't fetch google fonts, just include the style in your site

-### Prerender links

-- like I said above

 ### Serve your data well

 - use a CDN